HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/SimpleLesHouches.rst

    \tableofcontents

-As an example, let us use Colibri to performa fit using as our model the simple Les Houches parametrisation, as described in reference :cite:`Alekhin:2005xgg`.
+As an example, let us use Colibri to perform a fit using as our model the simple Les Houches parametrisation, as described in reference :cite:`Alekhin:2005xgg`.

 First, we will...